Research Conflicts of Interest

 Requires training.
 The RCOI Policy requires that all Covered Individuals receive training on research conflicts of interest prior to initiation of research and then every two years.
 UTHealth employees receive this education through the regular mandatory compliance training that all employees must take on a regular basis.
 Covered Individuals participating in UTHealth research who do not have access to the UTHealth mandatory compliance training module and have not taken RCOI training through another source can access a training module UTHealth maintains for non-employees on the CITI website.

 Requires financial disclosures.
 Covered Individuals must submit an Annual Financial Disclosure Statement if they have not already submitted one (e.g., employees who submit the statement as a requirement for employment).
-The web-based statement must be submitted by March 1 of each year and must be on file before a Covered Individual may participate in research at UTHealth.
+The web-based statement is usually submitted in January/February/March of each year and must be on file before a Covered Individual may participate in research at UTHealth.
 If an individual identified as a Covered Individual on the OSP Review & Approval Form has not completed their current Financial Disclosure Statement, OSP will not submit the application.

 Requires a Research COI Certification form for each proposal.
 This brief one-page form is required for all research conducted at UTHealth regardless of funding source.
 The form asks whether or not the Covered Individual has a "significant" financial interest related to the proposed research.
 "Significant" financial interests are specifically defined in the RCOI Policy and are listed on the form.